hardenedlinux/armv7-nexus7-grsec/README.md

 # [PoC: PaX for Android](https://github.com/hardenedlinux/armv7-nexus7-grsec)

 This project is a PoC to proved Android kernel can be protected by PaX/Grsecurity.
-Most of work has done in May 28 2015.
+Most of work( hardened-flo) has done in May 28 2015.

 Testing environment: